ZupIT/beagle-docs/content/en/web/commons/navigation/navigation-controllers.md

 }
 ```

-This is a terrible navigation controller with the sole purpose of demonstrating the feature.
-It shows a dialog every time a page starts loading.
-If an error happens, it shows an error dialog, which offers an option to retry.
-When the page is successfully loaded, it renders the page.
+This is simple navigation controller with the sole purpose of demonstrating this feature.

+- It shows a dialog every time a page starts loading.
+If an error happens.
+- it shows an error dialog, which offers an option to retry.
+- When the page is successfully loaded, it renders the page.

+The only non-intuitive parameter in the NavigationController is the `completeNavigation`.

+{{% alert color="success" %}}
+You can ignore this if you don't intent to show a Beagle UI before the success event.
+{{% /alert %}}

-The only non-intuitive parameter of the functions in a NavigationController is the `completeNavigation`.
-You can ignore this if you don't intend to show a Beagle UI before the success event.
-By default, i.e., if you don't call `completeNavigation`, the navigation with the Beagle structure of the new view will only happen after the success event.
-But, some navigation controllers, like the default one, uses the Beagle Structure to render the feedback.
-The DefaultNavigationController renders the Beagle component `custom:loading` whenever a loading event happens and because of this, it needs to call `completeNavigation` right on the method `onLoading`, so Beagle can properly render the component.
+By default, if you don't call the `completeNavigation` function, the navigation will occur after the success event.
+But, navigation controllers, like the default one, uses the Beagle Structure to render the feedback.

+The `Default NavigationController` renders the `custom:loading` Beagle component whenever a loading event happens and that is why it needs to call the `completeNavigation` function inside the `onLoading` method.
+In this way, Beagle can properly render the component.

-# Registering the navigation controllers
+## Registering the navigation controllers

-To provide all navigation controllers that can be used by the backend, you must create a map where the keys are the controller ids and the values are instances of `NavigationController`.
+1. You must create a map to handle all `navigation controllers` that can be used by the backend, where the keys are the *controller ids* and the values are instances of `NavigationController`.

-To tell Beagle what NavigationController is the default, you need to set the property `defaultNavigationController`.
+2. To tell Beagle what NavigationController is the default, you need to set the property `defaultNavigationController`.
 The default navigation controller is used whenever no controllerId is provided or whenever no controller corresponding to the provided id is found.

-Suppose you have three navigation controllers: `inYourFace`, `secured` and `public`. `inYourFace` is the default, while `secured` and `public` are used in specific sections of the app and are referenced via the controllerId, from the backend.
+If you have three navigation controllers: `inYourFace`, `secured` and `public`. `inYourFace` is the default, while `secured` and `public` are used in specific sections of the app and are referenced via controllerId, set on your Screen on the backend.
 The configuration would be as following:

 {{< tabs >}}
 {{% tab name="Angular" %}}

 ```typescript
 @BeagleModule({
   defaultNavigationController: inYourFace,